ZeBobo5/Vlc.DotNet/README.md

 NuGet Packages
 --------------
-Packages are available for Vlc libraries
+Packages are available for Vlc libraries.
+Releases packages follow [SEMVER 2.0.0](http://semver.org/)

 - [Vlc.DotNet.Core.Interops](https://www.nuget.org/packages/Vlc.DotNet.Core.Interops/) : You probably don't want to use this one directly
 - [Vlc.DotNet.Core](https://www.nuget.org/packages/Vlc.DotNet.Core/) : If you don't want to have a video interface, this might be the package to use.